Privacy and Technology Law Fellowship

 The Privacy and Technology Law Fellowship is designed to assist attorneys who are interested in pursuing a full-time legal academic career in some area of privacy and technology law.

-We will consider candidates from a variety of backgrounds, including judicial clerkships, private practice, other areas of non-US academia as well as other legal fellowships.
+We will consider candidates from a variety of backgrounds, including judicial clerkships, private practice, other areas of academia, as well as other legal fellowships.
 During the time of the Fellowship, Fellows will receive support for pursuing a career in the US legal academy, including mentoring, networking opportunities, research assistance, and a budget for conference travel.
 Fellows normally apply for full-time legal academic positions during the fall semester of the second year of the Fellowship (assuming the Fellowship is renewed for a second year).

-Fellows receive an annual salary of $65,000, health insurance, and other benefits associated with a full-time position at GW.
+Fellows receive an annual salary of $75,000, health insurance, and other benefits associated with a full-time position at GW.
 These benefits include GW’s Tuition Remission Benefit, which may provide an opportunity to complete course work as a candidate in GW graduate degree program.

 Specific Duties and Responsibilities